 Make place value practice part of your daily classroom routine.
 Incorporate place value discussion and review into morning meeting by counting the number of days in school, attendance, lunch count, and so much more!
+Use math chats daily in the classroom, and watch your students’ place value understanding grow!
 What creative items can you use to show place value?
 Base ten blocks?
 Popsicle sticks?
 Marbles?
 We would love to hear your ideas of “out of the box” items to express place value in the comments below!

 #2 – The Benefits of the 100 Chart

 Do you have a 100 chart posted in your classroom?
 This can be a versatile tool for exploring place value.
 Do a quick place value game during transitions or when you have a spare moment during the day (spare moments DO happen sometimes, right?!).
 For example: Ask,

 - What number is ten more than 58?

 - What number is one less than 73?

 - Can you find a number with 8 in the ones place?